digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

 If the run was successful , there will be a green tick next to the newly run action.
 If it was unsuccessful, check the logs to find out what the issue was.

+### 8. Update specification

-Once it ran successfully, all that is needed is to add the collection name to the specification.
+Once the workdlow has run successfully, all that is needed is to add the collection name to the specification.
 The specification currently should be empty.
 Change it.
+So `collection: '' ` should be changed to `collection: '[COLLECTION_NAME]'`.

 Once the change has merged, you’re all done!

 > Tip: If, despite all this, the collection does not appear on datasette, try running the workflow again, or wait until the next cycle of digital-land-builder has run.